yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/record-field-exchange-functions.md

 ### <a name="requirements"></a>Wymagania

-**Nagłówek:** afxdb.h
+**Nagłówek:** AFXDB. h

 ## <a name="rfx_bool"></a><a name="rfx_bool"></a>RFX_Bool

-Przesyła dane logiczne między elementami `CRecordset` elementów członkowskich danych pola obiektu a kolumnami rekordu w źródle danych typu ODBC SQL_BIT.
+Przesyła dane logiczne między elementami członkowskimi danych pola `CRecordset` a kolumnami rekordu w źródle danych typu ODBC SQL_BIT.

 ### <a name="syntax"></a>Składnia